BRIAN GRIMM / BC GRIMM (Madison, WI) – Cello, 古琴 Guqin Chinese zither, 琵琶 Pipa Chinese lute, 高胡 Gaohu Cantonese fiddle, music production.

-Cellist & composer Brian Grimm grew up surrounded by Chinese string instruments of every sort.
-After initiating lessons in with virtuosos Yang Wei (pipa) & Daxun Zhang (bass) of the Silkroad Ensemble, Brian was lucky to continue his Chinese music studies on guqin (zither), pipa (lute), gaohu (fiddle) & daruan (bass lute) in Hong Kong with members of the 香港中樂團 Hong Kong Chinese Orchestra & Wuji Ensemble 無極樂團.
-Brian’s deep passion for music traditions from around the world has continued to grow and recently he has been studying North Indian Classical music from sitar virtuoso Pt.
+Multi-style Cellist & Composer Brian Grimm grew up surrounded by Chinese string instruments of every sort.
+After initiating lessons in with virtuosos Yang Wei (pipa) & Daxun Zhang (bass) of Yo-Yo Ma’s Silkroad Ensemble, Brian was lucky to continue his Chinese music studies on guqin (zither), pipa (lute), gaohu (fiddle) & daruan (bass lute) in Hong Kong with members of the 香港中樂團 Hong Kong Chinese Orchestra & Wuji Ensemble 無極樂團.
+Brian’s deep passion for music traditions from around the world has continued to grow and since 2015 he has been studying North Indian Classical music from sitar virtuoso Pt.
 Sugato Nag (Kolkata, West Bengal, India).
-Over the last 15 years Grimm has developed a deep language of Free Improvisation & Composition with groups such as The Brothers Grimm, Lovely Socialite, and Brennan Connors & Stray Passage.
+Over the last 15 years Grimm has developed a deep language of Free Improvisation and has found a niche composing & performing scores for Dance and Theater.

 Brian Grimm is something of an experimental-music powerhouse in Madison.” – Scott Gordon, Tone Madison, 2016

 In conjunction with performing & teaching, Brian runs GrimmusiK Records – a label for all projects involving him & his brother AJ (classical & flamenco guitar).
 As an educator, Brian teaches all ages workshops on free-improvisation: “Music Improvisation = Conversation”; & Chinese music: “Melodies of China”.
 Brian loves the enthusiastic questions that arise after his performances.
 He always encourages the audience to follow their curiosity and learn about more global traditions – thus growing empathy and understanding for the people who have created such wondrous cultures.